MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 - Firebase – actions executed in Firebase database
 - Stackdriver Logging – set up a function to respond to change in Stackdriver Logging

-For each of the events that can occur you define a trigger – which a way of responding to an event.
+For each of the events that can occur you define a trigger – which is a way of responding to an event.

 Triggers have an associated function.
 The function is passed arguments with data about the event.
 The functions execute in response to the event.